Fumihiko Tachiki

-Fumihiko Tachiki (立木 文彦, Tachiki Fumihiko) is a Japanese voice actor, live-action actor, and narrator.
+Fumihiko Tachiki (立木 文彦, Tachiki Fumihiko) is a Japanese voice actor, actor, and narrator.

 Career

 Tachiki is known for his low voice.
 He serves as the narrator for Pride Fighting Championships and Dream.
 He and Toshiyuki Morikawa formed the band "2HEARTS" in 2003.
 Their song, "Ever Free", served as the ending theme for Dynasty Warriors 4: Empires.
 Tachiki and Ami Mimatsu formed a previous band, "Takada Band".
 One of their works is the opening theme for Blue Seed.

 In 2022, Tachiki received the Best Supporting Actor Award at the 16th Seiyu Awards.